Our Bread.

 Our Story.

-We’ve been baking bread from the finest ingredients for more than 130 years.
+We’ve been baking bread from the finest ingredients for over 130 years.
 Our range may have changed and evolved over the years, but our exceptionally high standards of care and expertise never will.

 Discover the history of Hovis® and the part it’s played in the history of our nation.